tompassarelli/fennec-ui/README.md

 A minimal Firefox CSS theme designed for **first-class Sideberry support** without the typical Firefox UI baggage.
 Inspired by the elegant UX philosophy of Zen Browser.

-Perfect for users who want the stability of using the Firefox with modenr aesthetics
+Perfect for users who want the stability of using the Firefox with a few quality enhancements.

 - 🔗 **Seamless Sideberry Integration** - Urlbar inside the sidebar-box, aligned url and icons